ReconfigureIO/UX/docs/source/style_guide.rst

 ^^^^^^^^^^
 In most cases goroutines that process data from an input channel and write the result to an output channel within an infinite loop will transform to a pipeline.

-As an example, this code would result in a pipeline that you could stream data through at one element per clock:
+As an example, the code below would result in a pipeline that you could stream data through at one element per clock:

 .. code-block:: Go